cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/dramatic-techniques.md

 When the Sergeant is describing to Duncan in Act 1 Scene 2, he also uses storm imagery, subtly linking Macbeth to the Witches and prefiguring the disorder that is to come: "As whatever the sun 'gins his reflection. / Shipwrecking storms and direful thunders break, / So from that spring whence comfort seemed to come. / Discomfort swells."

-At the same time, the Sergeant compares Macbeth and Banquo to eagles and lions when describing their bravery and strength on the
+At the same time, the Sergeant compares Macbeth and Banquo to eagles and lions when describing their bravery and strength on the battlefield.
+This positive imagery highlights the pairs nobility as well as their courage: both eagles and lions are traditionally associated with courage and honour.

+_

+is hoarse from saying again and again that King Duncan must die.
+When King Duncan comes to Macbeth's castle, he remarks how sweet the air is, Banquo agrees, and adds:

+**"This quest is summer,
+The temple haunting martlet, does approve
+By his loved mansionry, that the heaven's breath
+Smells wooingly here.
+No jutty, frieze
+Buttress, nor coign of vantage, but this bird
+Hath made his pendant bed and procreant cradle."**

+A 'market' is a house martin (kind of swallow), which is 'temple-haunting' because it likes to build its nest high on the walls of tall buildings. ("Haunting" doesn't have any ghostly connotations here.)
+When Lady Macbeth heard that King Duncan was coming for the night, she imagined a raven under her battlements, foretelling the death of the King.
+Instead _